-Our research group is interested in better understanding patterns of socio-spatial inequality in labour and migration:
+Our research group is interested in better understanding patterns of socio-spatial inequality in labour, migration and gender:

 Analysing the newly emerging markets of live-in home care services, we aim at understanding the consequences of the current reconfiguration of elderly care for migration patterns, labor markets, gender relations and the definition of care itself as a marketable good.